-cPanel & WHM versions 11.48 and later include functionality to validate that all files downloaded from cPanel are delivered in a pristine state.
-This avoids any possibility of corruption due to a compromise of cPanel’s mirror system or tampering with the server’s connection to cPanel’s systems.
+cPanel & WHM versions 11.48 and later include functionality to validate that you download all cPanel & WHM-delivered files in an uncorrupted state.
+This avoids any possibility of corruption due to a compromise of the

-The new signature verification logic requires that all assets downloaded from the
+The signature verification logic requires that all assets you download from the

-Assets downloaded from other cPanel systems (such as the public portion of our GPG keys) are validated through SSL connections.
+The system validates assets that you download from other cPanel, L.L.C. systems, such as the public portion of our GPG keys, via SSL connections.

-cPanel uses two primary GPG keys to sign assets delivered through our
+cPanel & WHM uses two primary GPG keys to sign assets delivered through our

-httpupdate mirrors.
-“Release" keys are used to sign all assets intended for the normal mirrors.
-“Development” keys are used to sign internal development builds and builds destined for the “ next.cpanel.net ” mirror system.
+httpupdate mirror system.
+The system uses release keys to sign all assets intended for the normal mirror system.
+The system uses development keys to sign internal development builds and builds destined for the

-cPanel & WHM systems that track named tiers (STABLE, CURRENT, RELEASE, EDGE) or LTS tiers (11.48, 11.46), only need access to the “Release” keyring.
-Systems that track experimental development builds (delivered through next.cpanel.net ) must enable the “Development” keyring.
+cPanel & WHM systems that track release tiers only need access to the “release” keys.
+To track experimental development builds on the

 cPanel & WHM also provides support for custom third-party cPAddons Site Software installations.
-By default, cPanel & WHM does not validate the security of third-party cPAddons in the same way it does for cPAddons delivered by cPanel.
-If you are certain that all third-party cPAddons used on the system are correctly signed, you can enable signature verification using the "Verify signatures of 3rdparty cPaddons” tweak setting.
+By default, cPanel & WHM doesn’t validate the security of third-party cPAddons in the same way it does for cPanel & WHM-delivered cPAddons.
+If you know that all third-party cPAddons residing on the system system are correctly-signed, you can enable signature verification.

-If files downloaded from the cPanel mirrors become corrupt in transit, you should see an error message that will indicate what type of failure has occurred.
+next.cpanel.net mirror system mirrors become corrupt in transit, an error message that indicates what type of failure occurred will appear.
 Most cPanel & WHM subsystems will automatically switch to a different mirror to download a valid version of the requested file.